 For all these reasons, it only makes sense to change the URL for a page or post when there is a strong reason!
 And, when needed, follow up with changes to internal links from widgets and footers, and ask external sites to update their links to your site.

 Need to improve your search results?
-Feel free to reach out to TherapyEverywhere for help.Please share this post!
+Feel free to reach out to TherapyEverywhere for help.If this was helpful to you and your practice, share it!